ruby-next/ruby-next/README.md

 ## Using with EOL Rubies

-We currently provide support for Ruby 2.3 and 2.4.
-Work on 2.2 is in progress.
+We currently provide support for Ruby 2.2, 2.3 and 2.4.

 Ruby Next itself relies on 2.5 features and contains polyfills only for version 2.5+ (and that won't change).
 Thus, to make it work with <2.5 we need to backport some APIs ourselves.